Steele, North Dakota: Climate

 On July 6, 1936, the temperature in Steele soared to 121 F, the highest temperature ever recorded in the state of North Dakota.
-This event, during the 1936 North American heat wave, is even more remarkable in light of the fact that since 1948, the temperature has not exceeded 109 F. It was the highest temperature recorded so far north on the North American continent until June 29, 2021, when it was exceeded in Lytton, British Columbia by only 0.3 °F. A prolonged period of extreme drought across the entire Great Plains contributed to the extreme heat.
+This event, during the 1936 North American heat wave, is even more remarkable because since 1948, the temperature has not exceeded 109 F. It was the highest temperature recorded so far north on the North American continent until June 29, 2021, when it was exceeded in Lytton, British Columbia by 0.3 °F (0.2 °C).
+A prolonged period of extreme drought across the entire Great Plains contributed to the extreme heat.
 Record high temperatures for 15 states fell that summer.
 In the United States, higher temperatures have been recorded in only four states: California, Arizona, Nevada, and New Mexico.
 (Kansas set its own 121 °F record on July 24.)

 According to the averages, Steele has a humid continental climate (Dfb) with warm to hot summers and very cold winters, typical of the Great Plains.
 Though summer's highs average 83 F there are still 17–18 days on average of above 90 F. January nights average 2 F, and subzero temperatures happen on multiple occasions every winter.